The documentation you're currently reading is for version 3.1.0. Click here to view documentation for the latest stable version.

 - Throws an error (no acknowledgement):

-- Should be debugged according to the error, could be both client-side and server-side, or an alias problem.
-Normally, a look into an error or logs will give you ideas on how to proceed.
+Should be debugged according to the error, could be both client-side and server-side, or an alias problem.
+Normally, a look into an error or logs will provide you ideas on how to proceed.

 - Gives an acknowledgement message without result: